Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 sudo fail2ban-client get sshd findtime

-The first command lists all jails and their ban counts.
-The second shows details for the SSH jail specifically.
-The remaining commands retrieve current settings for the SSH jail.
+The first command lists all jails and their current ban counts.
+The second shows detailed status for the SSH jail specifically.
+The remaining commands retrieve current settings for the SSH jail, which is useful for verifying your configuration is loaded correctly.

 Active bans are stored in the iptables filter table.
-You can also see them with raw iptables:
+You can also see them directly with iptables:

 sudo iptables -L f2b-sshd -n --line-numbers